 How to Install NFS on Ubuntu Linux

-To get NFS server working you must install the server packages.
-To do that run the commands below:
+To get the NFS server working, you must install the server packages.
+To do that, run the commands below:

 sudo apt-get update sudo apt-get install nfs-kernel-server

 Configure the folder you want to share when the server packages are installed.
 For this tutorial, we will share an already existing folder—the Home folder for users.

 How to export NFS Shares in Ubuntu Linux